 - Cover your container and allow to rise on the counter for 2 hours.

-- The dough should almost triple in size and begin to collapse on itself and flatten on top.
+- The dough should double (if using whole wheat) or almost triple in size (white flour) and begin to collapse on itself and flatten on top.
 You can allow it to rise longer, and it won’t hurt anything.

 - Dough keeps for up to 2 weeks, and yields 2 large pizza crusts.

 - Preheat the oven to 450º, with a pizza stone on the middle rack.

 - While oven is heating, lay out a square of parchment paper, and smush out half of the batch of bread dough into a large circle, leaving a thicker rim for the crust.
 Sometimes, the dough is very wet, and other times it’s very elastic and tough, but it always turns out tasting great…just manhandle it however you need to.

 - Sprinkle on the crust area with Greek seasoning (or your favorite blend), coarse salt, and Parmesan cheese shreds.

 - Slide the paper and the dough onto the pizza stone, and bake for 10 minutes.
 You can make a salad, or gather and prep toppings at this time.